orgSailingVLM/vlmbook/chapters/future.md

 # Future outlook

-Some improvements to pySailingVLM code can be conducted in order to decrease program time execution.
+Some improvements can be made to pySailingVLM to decrease the time execution of the program.

 ## GPU